-- Prove de facto or married relationship
+- Proving the de facto or married relationship.

-- The spouse must sponsor the applicant
+- The spouse must sponsor the applicant.

 Why should I use a migration agent from Indeedvisa for a Partner visa?